 Medical Services on Race Day

-If you do need any of the medical services on the day we have a highly experienced medical team in place.
-Festimed provides the first aiders and helps with issues such as Vaseline and abrasion injuries.
+If you do need any of the medical services on the day, we have a highly experienced medical team in place.
+EFAST and Festimed will be providing our medical staff.
 They will also be managing the first aid tents, and ambulances.
-For more seriously unwell runners we have a team of doctors (depending on the mileage involve in the Race Series); advanced paramedics, paramedics, emergency medical technicians, cardiac first responders and nurses working in conjunction with the Festimed Team.
+For more seriously unwell runners we have a team of doctors (depending on the mileage involve in the Race Series); advanced paramedics, paramedics, emergency medical technicians, cardiac first responders and nurses working in conjunction with the EFAST and Festimed Teams.
 These are highly skilled and qualified personnel working under the direction of the Medical Director.

 Once You’ve Finished